hbZhzzz/Sounding-Depressed/README.md

-Here is the code for the paper "Sounding Depressed?
-Personalized Deep Learning Model for Depression Detection from Speech and Text".
+Here is the code for the paper **"Sounding Depressed?
+Personalized Deep Learning Model for Depression Detection from Speech and Text"**.

 <img src='.\Fig\flow.png'>